Here are some Broccoli Facts and useful Broccoli nutrition information. Broccoli is an amazing vegetable and a really important addition to your diet.

 UCLA researchers recently discovered that broccoli may play a role in rejuvenating the body’s immune system which weakens as people age.
 It is quite probable that more good broccoli facts will be discovered as further research is done top super foods and on the list of healthiest food in the world.
 Broccoli is loaded with vitamin A, has as much calcium as milk, is high in vitamin C and dietary fiber, and is a good source of iron, lutein and a host of other beneficial elements.

-The advantage of growing your own broccoli is that you are able to harvest at peak freshness for maximum taste and nutrition and if you grow sufficient, you will tend to eat more and reap the health benefits.
+The advantage of growing your own broccoli is that you are able to harvest at peak freshness for maximum taste and nutrition and if you grow sufficient amounts, you will tend to eat more and reap the health benefits.
 You will also be able to eat the delicious leaves which are not readily available in supermarkets.
 When it comes to setting priorities for your planting programme, broccoli should be at the top of the list given the health properties, productivity and time to harvest.
-Your life could depend on it.
+Your health will benefit greatly from it

 Harvesting takes place 60-70 days after sowing, making it a relatively quick crop with good production.
 Here broccoli comes into its own as, after the main heads are harvested, side shoots develop, which effectively extend the harvest season as you can also get a couple of side shoot pickings.

 The leaves are also a very tasty, nutritious vegetable which rivals spinach for taste.